 Internal Medicine, Nephrology and Transplant Nephrology (Minnesota)

-The Nephrology service is made up of patients with acute renal failure; fluid, electrolyte, and acid-base problems; renal parenchymal disease; and hypertension.
-The kidney/pancreas transplant service admits patients for kidney and pancreas transplants and the management of transplant-related problems.
+The Nephrology service is made up of patients with acute renal failure; fluid, electrolyte, and acid-base problems; renal parenchymal disease; kidney transplants; and hypertension.
 There are weekly conferences, including Nephrology/Hypertension Division Grand Rounds, Renal Biopsy, and Core Curriculum conferences.
 In addition, there are daily teaching sessions provided by the attending consultants.

-- To participate in the assessment of patients with a variety of medical and surgical problems with renal and urinary tract involvement.
+- To participate in the assessment of patients with a variety of medical and surgical problems with renal involvement.

 - To apply principles of renal physiology and acid-base metabolism to clinical medicine.

-- To evaluate tests of renal anatomy, bacteriology and function as they apply to patients' problems (e.g., urinalysis, urine culture, renal clearance, renal radiography, and angiography).
+- To evaluate tests of renal anatomy and function as they apply to patients' problems (e.g., urinalysis, renal biopsy, renal clearance, renal radiography, and angiography).

-- To demonstrate an effective approach to the diagnosis and management of patients with acute and chronic renal failure.
+- To demonstrate an effective approach to the diagnosis and management of patients with acute and chronic kidney disease.

-Students attend daily rounds, work up one new patient per on-call day, and review their findings and management plan with the resident prior to presenting the case to the consultant.
+Students attend daily rounds, work up new patients, and review their findings and management plan with the resident prior to presenting the case to the consultant.
 Students pre-round and write daily progress notes on their patients.

 Attendance at regularly scheduled teaching conferences is required.